X01XX/Alternate-representation-for-a-bit-pattern/README.md

 To do an Intersection operation, the bit patterns must intersect, then calculate the AND of each corresponding mask pair.

-Bit patterns are adjacent if the above calculation results in a power of 2, that is 1 bit.
+Bit patterns are adjacent if the intersect calculation results in a power of 2, that is 1 bit.
 The result is > 0, and (result - 1) & result = 0.

 Bit patterns can be considered to have a "distance" equal to the number of times the "(result - 1) & result" calculation can be done, until zero is reached.